gbeckers/Darr/docs/tutorial.rst

 --------

 Metadata can be read and written like a dictionary.
-Changes correspond to changes in a human-readable and editable JSON text file that holds the metadata on disk.
+Changes correspond directly to changes in a human-readable and editable JSON text file that holds the metadata on disk.

 .. code:: python